Relative impacts of different grade-scales on student success in introductory physics

 \subsection{Is Grade Inflation Happening?}

 Because instructors select either the percent scale or the 4-point scale, it's important to consider the instructors also in this analysis.
-One possibility is that instructors using the 4-point scale give generally higher grades to their students' answers than those given by instructors using a percent scale, a situation commonly referred to as ``Grade Inflation''.
+One possibility is that instructors using the 4-point scale give generally higher grades to their students' answers than those given by instructors using a percent scale, a situation commonly referred to as ``Grade Inflation'' when it leads to an overall increase in high grades.
 If 4-point scale instructors were simply inflating grades, we would expect to find fewer low grades but we would also expect to find more high grades under 4-point grading as well as a higher average grade.

 Figure \ref{Fig2} shows the complete course grade distribution for both grade scales.
 One possible sign of grade inflation in 4-point classes, more high grades, is easily seen to be missing.
 Instead, we find that students in percent scale classes are the ones receiving more A's (about 20\% more than their peers in 4-point classes).